 where, Typical Price = (High + Low + Close)/3.
 Mean Deviation is the average deviation of 20-period average of typical price.
 0.015 is a constant to keep majority of CCI values in the 100 to -100 range.

-Technically, CCI favours the bulls when positive and the bears when negative.
+Technically, the Commodity Channel Index favours the bulls when positive and the bears when negative.
 We’ll be using what is called the minority support and resistant levels of +/- 100 in a slightly different context in two time-frames, to develop our strategy on Mudrex.

 If you are a short-term trader you might be focusing on short-term charts and trends.
 If you are a long-term trader you might be focusing on long-term charts and trends.
 However, when the short-term and long-term trends are in agreement you are probably right to be confident about a trade.
 This is the level of importance of using multiple time-frames to generate buy and sell signals.